 There is never a bad time to visit the Italian Alps.
 Although widely known as a ski destination, the Italian Alps are a year-round destination offering what some argue are the best hikes in Europe.
 Scattered throughout are medieval mountain towns and castles, as well as lakes and rivers for kayaking and white water rafting.
 And because it’s Italy, there’s no shortage of delicious cuisine, either.

 Visiting Italy is an unforgettable experience, though all travel comes with some inconveniences.
-Travel insurance is the best way to protect yourself against unforeseen situations such as injury, flight concerns, theft, or loss.
+The most important Italy travel tip is to purchase travel insurance as the best way to protect yourself against unforeseen situations such as injury, flight concerns, theft, or loss.
 Travel insurance is also handy should you need to interrupt or cancel your trip.
-GoReady offers several plans to accommodate various travel needs, from single-trip plans to annual policies for frequent travelers.
+Aegis offers several plans to accommodate various travel needs, from single-trip plans to annual policies for frequent travelers.

 CA License No. 0I66850